Julcatan/Pyper-Analysis/README.md

     -
 #### - Average fare per ride

-Average Fares per ride are highest in the rural areas with $34.62 per ride, followed by $30.97 in suburban cities and
+    -   Average Fares per ride are highest in the rural areas with $34.62 per ride, followed by $30.97 in suburban cities and
         $24.53 in urban cities.

 #### - Average fare per driver

-Average fares per driver are again highest in rural cities with $55.49 per driver and
+    -   Average fares per driver are again highest in rural cities with $55.49 per driver and
         $39.50 in suburban cities
         $16.57 in urban cities
+___

-total fare by city type.
+### Total fare by city type

 ![image](https://user-images.githubusercontent.com/91682586/141694474-229b85a9-d45d-4725-903f-2dc2ca522210.png)